cosmology-tech/create-cosmos-app/packages/create-cosmos-app/README.md

 ```sh
 yarn create cosmos-app my-app
 ```

-It will create a directory called `my-app` inside the current folder.

 ## Credits

 🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)